pooya-mohammadi/face-detection-flask-nginx-gunicorn-docker/README.md

 # Face-Detection-flask-gunicorn-nginx-docker

 This is a simple implementation of dockerized face-detection restful-API implemented with flask, Nginx, and scaled up with Gunicorn.
-This web service accepts an image as input and returns face-box coordinates.
+This web service takes in an image and returns face-box coordinates.

 # Notes